imdsresearch/imds-lies2/README.md

 ### **15 - [Neural Net Model](./analysis/scripts/15_Neural_Net_Model.ipynb)**

-Processes data for neural network training, including the neural network architecture and training loop.
+Processes data for the training of a neural network, including the neural network architecture and training loop.
 The trained neural network is saved for further evaluation and use.

 ### **16 - [Evaluation](./analysis/scripts/16_Evaluation.ipynb)**

-Compares all three approaches.
+Compares all approaches.
 Results from each approach are loaded, the best model is selected, loaded, and evaluated.
 Graphs from this notebook are used in the thesis text.

 ### **17 - [Graphs and Charts](./analysis/scripts/17_Graphs_and_Charts.ipynb)**